QuickShop-Community/QuickShop-Hikari-Documents/docs/compat-modules/itemsadder.md

 :::

-This compatibility module allow users using [ItemExpression](../modules/item-expression.md) to select the specific ItemAdder item.
+This compatibility module allow users using [ItemExpression](../modules/item-expression.md) to select the specific ItemsAdder item.

 ## Usage

 ```
-itemadder:<itemid>
+itemsadder:<itemid>
 ```